juliandroid/DWIN_CR_10s_Pro/README.md

 <img align="top" width=175 src="images/dwin_lcd.jpg" />

-Currently the DWIN LCD firmware project is based on [1.60.3 CR-10SPRO Screen firmware.rar](tools/1.60.3%20CR-10SPRO%20Screen%20firmware.rar) (part of 1.60.3 motherboard firmware), but those can be easiliy updated to the latest version.
+Currently the DWIN LCD firmware project is based on [1.60.3_CR-10SPRO SCREEN FIRMWARE.rar](tools/1.60.3_CR-10SPRO%20SCREEN%20FIRMWARE.rar) (part of 1.60.3 motherboard firmware), but those can be easiliy updated to the latest version.

 __ATTENTION: ALFA VERSION!
 MIGHT NOT WORK WELL!
 USE ON YOUR OWN RISK!__